#

 Parameter

-is an expression that contains instructions for filtering the child dataset to return only records that relate to an individual parent feature.
+expression can be used to override certain parameters for the WFS GetFeature request.
+A common use of this feature is to provide instructions for filtering the child dataset to return only records that relate to an individual parent feature.

 - Layer Properties > Source > Query Builder